 Streaming Add-Ons & Alternatives

-People definitely still find value in merch like Vinyl's, digital downloads, or even Tiny Tapes.
+People definitely still find value in merch like physical Vinyl's, digital downloads, & Tiny Tapes.
 Take it a step further and put your Spotify code on a Tiny Tape with unreleased music.
 This way you can make money from people with this product they've never seen.
-Plus you'll profit a little more money when they scan the Spotify Code printed on it to stream your music.
+Plus you'll profit a little more money when they scan the Spotify Code printed on it to stream more of your music.
 This way an artist can control all their profits and receive 100%.
-Fans get an uninterrupted listening experience with no ads and a physical memento.
+An most importantly, fans get an uninterrupted listening experience with no ads and a physical memento.